dataknut/woRkflow/repoAsATemplate.md

 ### Structure

-We structure the repo as a package.
+We structure the repo as an [R package](https://r-pkgs.org/).
 We may never build it but usually we do so that the package functions are available everywhere in it

 Things you should touch: